ValKmjolnir/Nasal-Interpreter/README.md

 ```

 If you don't warp built-in function in a normal nasal function,
-this built-in function may cause a fault when searching arguments,
+this native function may cause __segmentation fault__ when searching arguments.
-which will cause __segmentation error__.

 Use `import("filename.nas")` to get the nasal file including your built-in functions, then you could use it.
 Also there's another way of importing nasal files, the two way of importing have the same function: